-The LAC currently has over 300 programs in 80 different countries.
+The LAC currently has more than 250 programs in 70 different countries.
 A wide variety of models, types, locations, and unique features are represented in this portfolio.
 The LAC runs its own programs, including several programs for a non UofM audience.
 In addition, the LAC offers affiliate programs, exchanges, instructor-led programs (programs led by UofM faculty or staff), and the UofM has many colleges and departments running their own programs as well.

-Affiliate programs are administered by other institutions and organizations and approved by the University of Minnesota (UofM).
-Students receive support and services from the Learning Abroad Center and credits are posted as resident credit.
-Affiliate programs provide high quality academic programs and student services and fit with the curriculum of University of Minnesota colleges and departments.
-Affiliate programs strengthen the Learning Abroad Center's program portfolio by providing a breadth of academic, geographic, and program model options.
+Affiliate programs are administered by other institutions and organizations and approved by the UofM.
+Students receive support and services from the LAC and credits are posted as resident credit.
+Affiliate programs provide high quality academic programs and student services and fit with the curriculum of UofM colleges and departments.
+Affiliate programs strengthen the LAC's program portfolio by providing a breadth of academic, geographic, and program model options.

 When the LAC signs an agreement with an affiliate, it usually entitles UofM students to participate in any program through the affiliate.
 Though a UofM student may participate in any program through the affiliate, only a subset of the affiliate’s programs are promoted options.
 Promoted programs are featured on the UofM website, Major Advising Pages, and LAC staff are most familiar with these programs.
 In order to be promoted, programs must be reviewed by the Program Development Committee.
 It’s the LAC’s standard practice to promote new programs or tracks only after they have been in operation for at least one year.

 There are occasional circumstances where UofM students are not able to participate in certain programs through an affiliate.
 This could be due to program issues, including credit transfer, number of credits, student services, or health and safety issues.
 Affiliates will be notified directly in writing of affiliate programs that are not available to UofM students.
 Affiliates should not accept UofM students on these particular programs.